 During his military service, the Group did area studies (economic studies including energy) of the Scandinavian (Nordic) countries in order to set up a military government and then a civil society in the Scandinavian countries after US military operations were done.

 While the Group was based in Hyde Park, it did not use the resources of the University of Chicago.

 Michael was assigned to be the editor of the 308th Civil Affairs Group newsletter, The Bugle, but he was replaced by Gene Siskel (yes that Gene Siskel), when Gene joined the Group.
 At the time Gene became editor of The Bugle, he was only covering Chicago neighborhood news.

 Michael claims that he then asked Gene if he could stay on the staff and be the film critic for The Bugle.
 Michael planned to specialize in reviewing Scandinavian films.

 Michael told Gene that if the USAR 308th CA Group showed his (that is Michael’s; not Gene’s) well-reviewed Scandinavian movies at the monthly USAR 308th CA Group meetings, that Group members would have a better understanding of Scandinavian society and, therefore, be better trained to carry out the mission of USAR 308th CA Group.
-Michael has assured this writer that this is not one of his fish stories.
+Michael assures you that this is not one of his fish stories.

 Michael has lived along the Chicago River for 52 years.
-From the day he was born until he was 12 years old he lived long the North Branch of the Chicago River in Albany Park.
+From two days after he was born ( in Lincoln Park) and until he was 12 years old he lived long the North Branch of the Chicago River in Albany Park.
 From 1978 and until today has lived along the Main Branch of the Chicago River in River North.

-This is a picture of one of Michael’s Chicago River friends that he swam with when he was a child
+This is a picture of one of Michael’s Chicago River friends that he swam with when he was a child.

 Use the contact information below to make an appointment with Michael.